patrickfuchs/buildH/docs/installation.md

 ## Building from source

 We recommend to use a specific environment, either by using [venv](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
-All packages will be installed within that environment which avoid conficlts of version.
+All packages will be installed within that environment which avoid conflicts of version.

 If you still do not want to create a specific environment for **buildH**, you can skip the first section `Create an environment` below.